uchicago-cs/cmsc22000/_sources/syllabus.rst.txt

 well as on their performance on individual tasks assigned to them in their teams.

-During the first two weeks of the quarter, the class will focus on covering core concepts regarding the software development process.
-Starting in week 3, the focus of the class will shift towards the development of the course project, and the lecture sessions will switch to the following:

-* **Mondays**: Sprint reviews and all-hands meetings
-* **Wednesdays**: Traditional lecture (supplemented with some pre-recorded lectures)
-* **Friday**: Guest lecture / Panel discussion with outside speakers
+Starting in week 4, the Monday lecture will be used to hold an all-hands meeting for the project, where we will cover some content related to software project management, and will also ask each team to deliver an update on their work so far.

-For a complete schedule of lectures and other milestones, please see the `Course Calendar <calendar.html>`__.
+Please see the `Course Calendar <calendar.html>`__ for more details.

 Homework
 ~~~~~~~~

+Throughout the quarter, students will individually build a small web
+application through a series of weekly homeworks.
+These homeworks will
+allow students to get hands-on exposure to many of the concepts
-Weekly homework assignments will supplement the material covered in lectures, and
+covered in lectures, and will provide preparation for the course project.

-will allow students to learn and practice skills that will be necessary
+While the homeworks will be done individually, the data design for the
+web application will be done collaboratively in the same teams as
-in the course project.
-These assignments must be completed individually.
+the course project.

+By the end of the quarter, each student with have a deployable web application
+that they are welcome to deploy publicly on a cloud provider, so they can demonstrate
+the application to friends, colleagues, prospective employers, etc.

 Project
 ~~~~~~~